Jodie Foster comes out as gay at Golden Globes

 "If you had been a public figure from the time that you were a toddler, if you'd had to fight for a life that felt real and honest and normal against all odds, then maybe you, too, might value privacy above all else," she said.

-(This story is corrected with spelling of Bernard's first name to Cydney in paras 6 and 7)
+(This version of the story corrects spelling of Bernard's first name to Cydney in paragraphs six and seven.)

 (Reporting by Piya Sinha-Roy and Mary Milliken; Editing by Jon Boyle)